osrf/gazebo_tutorials/install/tutorial_4-0.md

 ## Prerequisites

-Make sure you have removed the Ubuntu pre-compiled binaries before installing from source
+Make sure you have removed the Ubuntu pre-compiled binaries before installing from source:

     sudo apt-get remove 'gazebo-*' 'sdformat-*'